meosch/dnsexit-virtualmin-dns-updater/README.md

 * If you previously had the **sysv** startup script installed be sure to remove it from **/etc/init.d/ipUpdate**.
 This will prevent the service from being run twice under two different names.

 * Note: Previously this project used Pushbullet to send out messages of ip changes.
-This proved to be unreliable, so updates are now sent via email.
+This proved to be unreliable, so updates are now sent via email and Telegram.
 This means you need an email server like postfix and should setup aliases that point to external email addresses unless you plan to read these emails on the server.

 ## Disclaimer